 Another cause of heel pain in children is Sever's Disease.
 Muscle strain and inflamed heel tissue result when the heel plate is not fully closed (common in pre-adolescents and adolescents).
 Participation in sports adds stress to this part of the foot.
 Reduction of activity and custom orthotics will help greatly with this condition.

 Those ugly bumps on the bottom of your kid's feet are most likely warts.
 Caused by the human papillomavirus (HPV), they spread easily and can turn into cluster warts through scratching and bleeding.
 If your kid has them it's best to catch them early to keep pain at bay.
-Reminding your kids to check the bottom of their feet a couple times a year is the best prevention.
+Reminding your kids to check the bottom of their feet a couple of times a year is the best prevention.
 If your child says they have funny calluses or mentions pain when walking make an appointment with a Seattle podiatrist.
-At the Foot and Ankle Center of Lake City, we treat the warts with a topical medication or surgery.
+At the Foot and Ankle Center of Lake City, we treat plantar warts with a new revolutionary treatment called Swift.
+Instead of destroying the warts themselves, this microwave therapy attacks HPV.
+Because it gets to the root of the problem the likelihood of warts returned is less than 1%.
+With more traditional methods like freezing and chemicals, there can be as high as a 20% return rate.

 Ingrown Toenails in Kids